mindcruzer/pelican-encrypt-content/README.md

 ===============

 This plugin allows you to have password protected articles and pages in [Pelican](http://docs.getpelican.com/).
-The articles are encrypted with AES-256 in Python using [PyCrypto](https://www.dlitz.net/software/pycrypto/), and decrypted in the browser with [Crypto-JS](https://code.google.com/p/crypto-js/).
+The content is encrypted with AES-256 in Python using [PyCrypto](https://www.dlitz.net/software/pycrypto/), and decrypted in the browser with [Crypto-JS](https://code.google.com/p/crypto-js/).

 ####Requirements